Special Report

 Advance Directives

-1. A Financial Power of Attorney allows you to choose the person who can pay your bills and manage your assets if you become incapacitated.
-This person is called your “Financial Agent.”
-Without a Financial Power of Attorney, your spouse or heirs may not have any access to your financial assets if you become disabled.
+1. A Financial Power of Attorney, one type of advance directive, allows you to choose the person who can pay your bills and manage your assets if you become incapacitated.
+This person is commonly referred to as your “Financial Agent.”
+Without a Financial Power of Attorney, your spouse or heirs may not have any access to your financial assets, if you become disabled.

-2. A Financial Power of Attorney can avoid the need for a costly and possibly contentious Conservatorship court proceeding to protect your assets if you become incapacitated.
+2. A Financial Power of Attorney can avoid the need for a costly and possibly contentious Conservatorship court proceedings to protect your assets if you become incapacitated.

 3. A Financial Power of Attorney is usually a better choice than naming your adult children or friends as joint signors on your bank accounts.

-4. It is very important to chose your agent carefully.
+4. It is very important to choose your agent carefully.
 A Financial Power of Attorney can be misused by an unscrupulous agent.

-5. A Medical Power of Attorney allows you to tell your doctor who will make decisions about your health care, including hospital, hospice, and nursing home care, if you are not able to make those decisions yourself.
-This person is called your “Medical Agent.”
+5. A Medical Power of Attorney, another type of advance directive, allows you to let your doctor know, who will make decisions about your health care, including hospital, hospice, and nursing home care, if you are not able to make those decisions yourself.
+This person is commonly referred to as your “Medical Agent.”

 6. If you have wishes about organ or tissue donation, you can express those wishes in your Medical Power of Attorney.